nick-delgado/mask-443/Requirement.md

  * 3.7.
 Security Hardening
    * 3.7.1.
 The server shall be developed with secure coding practices to prevent common vulnerabilities.
    * 3.7.2.
 It shall handle network errors and unexpected client behavior gracefully without crashing.
-4. Client-Side Application (SPAMTS Client) Requirements
+4. Client-Side Application (Client) Requirements
  * 4.1.
 SPA "Knock" Generation
    * 4.1.1.
 The client shall construct the SPA packet payload including a current timestamp, a unique nonce, and any other required data as per the defined SPA packet format.
    * 4.1.2.
 The client shall encrypt the SPA payload and compute an HMAC using pre-shared keys.